Republic? Queen's death raises questions over constitutional future

 "Māori have long since ceased travelling to London in the hope that the inhabitant of Buckingham Palace can offer them aid.
 Rather, the meaning and application of Te Tiriti lies here in Aotearoa.

-"That would be made even more clear if the formal head of our nation was someone from here, and not 18,000km distant."
+"That would be made even more clear if the formal head of our nation was someone from here, and not 18,000kms distant."

 University of Canterbury law professor Philip Joseph, author of a textbook on New Zealand constitutional law, said it was "inevitable" the Queen's death would spark a conversation about severing ties to the monarchy.